 Before any operation is carried out with a Modelica model (e.g., simulation or linearization), initialization takes place to assign consistent values for all variables present in the model.
-During this phase, called the initialization problem, also the derivatives (der), and the pre-variables (pre), are interpreted as unknown algebraic variables.
+During this phase, also the derivatives (der), and the pre-variables (pre), are interpreted as unknown algebraic variables.
 The initialization uses all equations and algorithms that are utilized in the intended operation (such as simulation or linearization).